ItzZeNash/Deus-Macropad/README.md

 # Deus-Macropad
-A Macropad for personal use in Blender and Davinci.
+A Macropad for personal use in Blender, Davinci and daily life.
 4 keys

 Schematic
 <img width="1371" height="663" alt="image" src="https://github.com/user-attachments/assets/c652768a-e5f4-43f0-827e-6c8a0af1890a" />